InitiatDev/initiat-cli/docs/SETUP_SCRIPTS.md

 # Setup Scripts Documentation

-**Version 1** — Declarative development environment setup for Initiat CLI
+**Version 1** — Explicit, command-based development environment setup for Initiat CLI

 `.initiat/setup.yml` allows you to define a complete, reproducible development environment setup that works across macOS, Linux, and Windows.
 This document provides a formal specification of the syntax and behavior.